wyllade/culture-explorer/README.md

 Track learning progress
 Create accounts and log in securely

-Unlike a single-page HTML file, Mila is a complete multi-page web application with a separated frontend and backend architecture.
+Mila is a complete multi-page web application with separate frontend and backend architecture.

-🧱 Project Architecture
+🧱 Project Structure
 mila/
 │
-├── frontend/                 # React Frontend
+├── frontend/
 │   ├── public/
 │   ├── src/
 │   │   ├── pages/